sframe-wg/sframe/draft-omara-sframe.md

 ### DTLS-SRTP
-SRTP is used as an outer encryption, since the media payload is already encrypted, and SRTP only protects the RTP headers, one implementation could use 4 bytes outer auth tag to decrease the overhead, however it is up to the application to use other ciphers like AES-128-GCM with full authentication tag.
+SRTP is used as an HBH encryption, since the media payload is already encrypted, and SRTP only protects the RTP headers, one implementation could use 4 bytes outer auth tag to decrease the overhead, however it is up to the application to use other ciphers like AES-128-GCM with full authentication tag.

-It is possible that future versions of this draft will define other ciphers.

 # Key Management
 SFrame must be integrated with an E2EE key management framework to exchange and rotate the encryption keys.
 This framework will maintain a group of participant endpoints who are in the call.
-At call setup time, each endpoint will create a fresh key material and optionally signing key pair for that call and encrypt them to every other endpoints.
+At call setup time, each endpoint will create a fresh key material and optionally signing key pair for that call and encrypt the key material and the public signing key to every other endpoints.
 They encrypted keys are delivered by the messaging delivery server using a reliable channel.

-The key management framework will monitor the group changes, and exchange new keys when necessary.
-It is up to the application to define this group, for example one application could have ephemeral group for every call and keep rotating key when end points joins or leave the call, while another app could have a persisted group that can be used for multiple calls and exchange keys with all group endpoints for every call.
+The KMS will monitor the group changes, and exchange new keys when necessary.
+It is up to the application to define this group, for example one application could have ephemeral group for every call and keep rotating key when end points joins or leave the call, while another application could have a persisted group that can be used for multiple calls and exchange keys with all group endpoints for every call.

 When a new key material is created during the call, we recommend not to start using it immediately in SFrame to give time for the new keys to be delivered.
 If the application supports delivery receipts, it can be used to track if the key is delivered to all other endpoints on the call before using it.